Ways to Disregard.Git csproj File Changes

 echo "Updated .csproj files to be assumed unchanged."

-Common Questions About Git File Tracking
+Common Queries Regarding Git File Monitoring

-1. What does the git rm --cached command do?
+1. What is the purpose of the git rm --cached command?

-3. How can I ignore files that are already tracked by Git?
+3. How can I disregard files that Git has previously tracked?